zentyal/zentyal/docs/en/user/intro.rst

    Administration user

-Then you will be asked for a password for this user you just created.
+Then, you will be asked for a password for this user you just created.
-This password will be used to login on the eBox interface too.
+This password will be used to log on the eBox interface too.

 .. figure:: images/intro/ebox_installer-user2.png
    :scale: 50